GeorgeTsiridis/fake-store/README.md

-# Getting Started with Fake Store App
+# Fake Store App

+Fake Store app is a web application for a product catalog, that uses the [Fake Store Api](https://fakestoreapi.com) as an API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It also uses Typescript and [Material UI](https://mui.com) for UI Components like Cards, Buttons, etc.
 ## Available Scripts

 In the project directory, you can run: